 If an I/O logging plugin is configured to log terminal I/O, or if the security policy explicitly requests it, a new pseudo-terminal ("pty") is allocated and fork(2) is used to create a second sudo process, referred to as the monitor.
 The monitor creates a new terminal session with itself as the leader and the pty as its controlling terminal, calls fork(2) again, sets up the execution environment as described above, and then uses the execve(2) system call to run the command in the child process.
 The monitor exists to relay job control signals between the user's terminal and the pty the command is being run in.
 This makes it possible to suspend and resume the command normally.
 Without the monitor, the command would be in what POSIX terms an "orphaned process group" and it would not receive any job control signals from the kernel.
 When the command exits or is terminated by a signal, the monitor passes the command's exit status to the main sudo process and exits.
 After receiving the command's exit status, the main sudo process passes the command's exit status to the security policy's close function, as well as the close function of any configured audit plugin, and exits.
+This mode is the default for sudo versions 1.9.14 and above when using the sudoers policy.

 If no pty is used, sudo calls fork(2), sets up the execution environment as described above, and uses the execve(2) system call to run the command in the child process.
 The main sudo process waits until the command has completed, then passes the command's exit status to the security policy's close function, as well as the close function of any configured audit plugins, and exits.
 As a special case, if the policy plugin does not define a close function, sudo will execute the command directly instead of calling fork(2) first.
 The sudoers policy plugin will only define a close function when I/O logging is enabled, a pty is required, an SELinux role is specified, the command has an associated timeout, or the pam_session or pam_setcred options are enabled.
 Both pam_session and pam_setcred are enabled by default on systems using PAM.
+This mode is the default for sudo versions prior to 1.9.14 when using the sudoers policy.